-- ✓ visit the city. - ✓ get familiar with public transportation (or buy your own bike if you wish to have one). - ✓ practice how to find the bus schedules. - ✓ get a bus card (if you wish to have one). - ✓ get a Finnish sim card for your phone (if necessary). - ✓ learn how to arrive to Xamk Kouvola Campus. - ✓ save the campus map for later consultations. - ✓ participate to the orientation at campus. - ✓ register at the DVV office.
+- ✓ visit the city. - ✓ get familiar with public transportation and/or buy your own bike if you wish to have one. - ✓ practice how to find the bus schedules. - ✓ get a bus card (if you wish to have one). - ✓ get a Finnish sim card for your phone (if necessary). - ✓ learn how to arrive to Xamk Kouvola Campus. - ✓ participate to the orientation week at campus. - ✓ register at the DVV office.

-Find the information related to busses and living in Kouvola in the previous pages, in the section "Welcome to Kouvola".
+Find the information related to local busses and living in Kouvola in the previous pages, in the section "Welcome to Kouvola".